 *Is this what Baudrillard was on about when he talked about seduction and hyperreality?
 Guess I'd better go back and read him properly!
 Quotes like this:

 To seduce is to die as reality and reconstitute oneself as illusion.
-It is to be taken in by one’s own illusion and move in an enchanted world.
+It is to be taken in by one’s own illusion and move in an enchanted world.and this:

 No comments: